 The business model of Eventbrite is based on charging transaction fees (paid either by customers or organizers) for every ticket sold.
 The company furthermore makes money from renting out physical equipment (e.g. scanning devices) to event hosts.

-Founded in 2006 and based out of San Francisco, Eventbrite has become a global powerhouse in the online ticketing world.
-The company went public in 2018.
-In 2019, the company hosted over 4.7 million events in 180 countries worldwide.
+Founded in 2006 and based out of San Francisco, the firm has become a global powerhouse in the online ticketing world.
+Eventbrite ultimately went public in 2018.

 How Eventbrite Works

 Eventbrite is an online event management and ticketing platform.
 It allows users to explore, create, and promote physical or online events.

 Users can attend events in categories such as music, charity, education, sports, or food and drinks.
 There’s even room for non-commercial gatherings, such as family gatherings or high school reunions.

 On the organizer’s side, an array of tools is made available to simplify the creation and management of events.
 These include features such as a page templates to create events, reporting dashboards (e.g. to track registrations and sales), or a dedicated support team.

 Additionally, Eventbrite has developed an app (called the Eventbrite Organizer App) that helps organizers to check-in event attendees (via QR codes), track live attendance, or even sell merchandise on-site.